 Kitty Spaenjers and Audi Pauwels create sleek designs with a personal, bespoke touch.
 Designing and producing over 80 percent of the jewellery in-house, Huis Pauwels Spaenjers keeps the ancient craft of the goldsmith alive for people who love a unique piece of jewellery, from adjusting existing pieces to designing custom rings, necklaces, and earrings.
 Hundreds of unique pieces have been created since Huis Pauwels Spaenjers first opened in 1993.
 Kitty also runs the jewellery gallery Multiple.
 This is a platform where she invites and exhibits innovative jewellery designers.

-Dr. Anneleen Swillen is a postdoctoral researcher and tutor at PXL-MAD School of Arts and Hasselt University.
+Dr. Anneleen Swillen is a lecturer and researcher at PXL-MAD School of Arts and Hasselt University.
 Her work revolves around the exploration of jewellery in a phygital culture through research in the arts, education, curation, and writing.
 Her background in Object & Jewellery Design as well as Curatorial Studies provided the foundations for her PhD in arts, which she defended in 2019.
 For her doctoral research, she explored jewellery through experimental presentations such as performative installations, active archives, and interdisciplinary publications.
 In 2020, she founded “Artificial Intelligems” in collaboration with composer and data engineer Greg Scheirlinckx.
 As a fluid collective, currently working on the intersection of jewellery, graphic design, music, XR-performance, dance, and data science, they aim to explore more-than-human co-creation.
 Anneleen has curated exhibitions, conferences, and debates (inter)nationally, and is regularly invited as a speaker, writer, moderator, and jury member.
 Her work has been exhibited worldwide and is featured in various publications.

 Prof. Dr. Bert Willems defended his doctorate in psychology and educational sciences at the University of Leuven.
 As a professor, he is attached to University College PXL (PXL-MAD) and Hasselt University (Faculty of Architecture and Arts), where he is co-responsible for research policy.
 His thinking always starts from a cognitive view on creation and the interesting interplay between culture and economy when it comes to creation.